RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 	- used direct methods $\implies$ record the inflow and outflow of cash directly (using the Balance Sheet)
 	- Short-term debt is parked under here.

+### Summary
+- Cash from Ops (changes to current assets / liabilities)
+- Cash from Investments (changes to long-term assets only)
+- Cash from Financing (changes to liabilities and equity)
 ### Others
 Revenue (sales) before expenses, income after expenses.
 - both sales and net income is detailed in the income